 The next ten weeks of Monday Missions will be a sort of “Reader’s Digest Condensed Version” of Kitchen Stewardship, with all the most important kitchen changes broken down and detailed out – perfect for a rookie to real food, anyone trying to make positive changes for their family, and a good review for those of you who have been on this journey for a while.

-Posts during the week will generally support the theme of the “Back to Basics” Monday Mission but will have new content for every reader, not just rookies – including some great giveaways from new and familiar companies, my new and improved water kefir method, and (finally) the launch of Better Than a Box, the newest KS eBook, which is focused on helping you reverse engineer “old favorite” recipes that use processed ingredients you don’t want in your kitchen anymore.
+Posts during the week will generally support the theme of the “Back to Basics” Monday Mission but will have new content for every reader, not just rookies – including my new and improved water kefir method, and the launch of Better Than a Box, the newest KS eBook, which is focused on helping you reverse engineer “old favorite” recipes that use processed ingredients you don’t want in your kitchen anymore.

 I might even get to finish a partially written post I’ve been working on titled “How to Boil a Husband.”
 You’re going to love it!
 (It’s far less graphic and more helpful than it sounds.)